nisrulz/open-whisperscribe/Readme.md

 ### Stopping the Application

-To stop the Hot Key detection, you can
+To stop the application, you can:

-1. Press the button "Stop"
+1. Press the "Stop" button in the GUI.

    ![GUI quit from stop button](./assets/sc_6.png)